preloader

 1

-The Tatra SkyMarathon course is approximately 28 km long, with a total elevation gain of 1,700 m+.
+The Tatra SkyMarathon course is approximately 45.4 km long.
+The total elevation gain is 3300 m+.

 2

-The race start and finish are located at: Siwa Polana – Witów, 34-512, Witów.
+The start and finish of the race are located at: Siwa Polana – Witów, 34-512, Witów.

 3